cs61/cs61-lectures/datarep-switch/README.md

 *Advance work should be completed before lecture, especially by active listeners.
 There is nothing to turn in.*

 1\.
-Read the `mexplore0.cc` and `mexplore1.cc` files and try to understand them.
+Read the `switch-bit.cc` files and try to understand them.
 Bring questions about anything you don’t understand.
-Develop an idea, before running the code, of how it will behave.

 2\.
-Run the `./mexplore0` and `./mexplore1` programs.
-Each program produces more than one line of output.
-For each program, how do its output lines relate?
-Think about similarities and differences.
+How can we represent real numbers using integers?
+Which way is more accurate?

+3\.
+How can we support multiplication?
+Log? and Exp?

+4\.
+How would the arithmetic accuracy change if we increase the number of entries in _log_lookup_table and _exp_lookup_table?